Shellman, Georgia

 Shellman is a city in Randolph County, Georgia, United States.
 The population was 1,083 at the 2010 census.
 Buildings in the commercial center have been designated as an historic district and listed in 1985 on the National Register of Historic Places.

 Geography

 Shellman is located at 31°45′31″N 84°36′46″W (31.758473, -84.612731).

 According to the United States Census Bureau, the city has a total area of 3.2 sqmi, all land.

 History

-The community is named after W.F.
-Shellman, who had donated funds to a local school.
+Shellman was incorporated in 1883.
+It was originally named Ward, in honor of John P. Ward, whose vision helped to bring the South-Western Rail Road to the area and to place a depot in the spot that would become the center of the town.

+Only two years later, the name of the town was changed to Shellman, in honor of Major R. F. Shellman, General Traffic Manager of the Central of Georgia Railroad.
+Major Shellman was a promoter of the young town and a donor to the construction of its new school, the Shellman Institute.

 The Shellman Historic District is listed on the National Register of Historic Places.

+The history of Shellman is extensively documented in two documents published by the Randolph County Georgia Historical Society :